albert-byiringiro/the-gym-ai-club/session-5-debugging-with-ai/README.md

-# Challenge 3: The Debugging Mystery
+# Challenge: The Debugging Mystery

 ## Overview